LeashQuiche/Data-Analysis-Project/README.md

 A randomly generated test case is graphed as a distinct point with a line connecting it to the nearest neighbor whose classification it takes on.
 A legend is generated in a reasonable position.

-# K Nearest Nearest Neighbor Classifier Script Description:
+# K Nearest Nearest Neighbor Classifier Script Description

 *Try to figure out how to do this before looking at instructions.*

 Process and graph a CSV file containing biomedical data that relates hemoglobin levels, glucose levels, and chronic kidney disease (CKD).
 Create n number of random test cases and determine whether the case is likely to have CKD depending on the mode of the classifications of the k number of nearest points.

-# K Nearest Nearest Neighbor Classifier Functions Descriptions:
+# K Nearest Nearest Neighbor Classifier Functions Descriptions

 - kNearestNeighbor function inputs a numpy array, a random point, and an integer k and returns an array of length k which holds the indices of the k number of nearest points to the test case.